 The classroom materials developed to introduce metrology include a set of lecture notes and two interactive group activities suitable for lab sessions.
-The lecture notes intend to provide an overview and introduction to the concept of metrology at a level that is appropriate for any first introductory statistics course at the undergraduate level.
+The lecture notes intend to provide an overview and introduction to the concept of metrology at a level that is appropriate for any introductory statistics course at the undergraduate level.
 The material requires no additional prerequisites for students, which adds flexibility to the timing at which the material can be presented throughout a course.
 For example, the material can be presented following the introduction to data and principles of data collection as well as the definition of variability, but before students see a formula for standard deviation.
 Generally, this should occur early in the semester.
-The metrology material can then further reiterate variability at a conceptual level by focusing on the physical sources of the variability in measurements without making attempts to quantify any amount of variability through formulas.
+The metrology material can then reinforce the concept of variability by focusing on the physical sources of the variability in measurements without making attempts to quantify any amount of variability through formulas.

 Alternatively, the topics can be implemented once students have been introduced to terminology such as population, parameter, sample, statistics, measures of central tendency and spread, graphical displays, and the basic idea of a completely randomized design in design of experiments.
 (This was the timing used in the pilot study and introducing the material at this time was beneficial as we were able to reinforce the above-mentioned concepts with analogous ideas introduced in the metrology material.)
 Lastly, the metrology material can be introduced once students are familiar with confidence intervals and statistical significance.
-Knowledge of these concepts will aid when students are taught to report single measurements as a range and identifying significant amounts of variability due to systematic experimental sources.
+Knowledge of these concepts will aid when students are taught to report single measurements as an interval and to identify significant uncertainty arising from systematic experimental sources.

-In order to relate to a potentially diverse audience we attempted to choose broad applications when explaining concepts.
+In order to relate to a potentially diverse audience, we attempted to choose broad applications when explaining concepts.
 To better relate to students and illustrate usefulness we recommend, however, adjusting examples or data collection settings to students’ specific academic backgrounds and interests whenever feasible.

-The developed group activities and assessment questions focus not only on content knowledge of metrology, but also on more conceptual ideas, with an emphasis on variability.
-All of the material was developed following several of the GAISE recommendations (ASA, 2005) such as emphasizing statistical thinking and concepts rather than procedures or using real data.
-In the discussion below we will detail the lecture material and group activities that were implemented in the pilot study.
+The group activities and assessment questions focus not only on content knowledge of metrology, but also on more conceptual ideas, with an emphasis on variability.
+All of the material was developed following several of the GAISE recommendations (ASA, 2005) such as emphasizing statistical thinking and concepts rather than procedures andusing real data.
+In the discussion below, we will detail the lecture material and group activities that were implemented in the pilot study.
 These materials are provided in the supplemental material.

 4.1 Lecture 1: Measurement Error